SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

       $ ls -l /etc/sqream/sqream_env.sh

-6. If an HDFS environment does not exist for SQream services, create one (sqream_env.sh): **Comment - Is sqream_env.sh the file name?**
+6. If an HDFS environment does not exist for SQream services, create one (sqream_env.sh):

    .. code-block:: console